Top down look of campus with palm trees

-International Dentist Opportunities
+Undergraduate & International Dentist Opportunities

-The University of Florida College of Dentistry offers clerkship, internship and fellowship programs for domestic and international dental school graduates and practitioners through its Continuing Dental Education Department.
-The objective of these programs is to provide additional educational experiences to dentists in a specific area of subspecialty interest.
-The dental school currently accepts applications for advanced education in the following areas:
+The University of Florida College of Dentistry offers clerkship, internship and fellowship programs for undergraduate or post-baccalaureate students, domestic and international dental school graduates and practitioners through its Continuing Dental Education Department.
+The objective of these programs is to provide additional educational experiences in specific areas of subspecialty interest.

 Note to Internationally-Educated Dentists: These programs WILL NOT prepare dentists to become licensed to practice dentistry in Florida.
 If you are interested in practicing dentistry in Florida, you will need a dental degree from an ADA-accredited dental school in order to be eligible to take the Florida Dental License examination